openconfig/public/release/authorization/README.md

 *   User or Group (not both)
 *   an gNMI gNMI path
-*   an access method (READ or WRITE)
+*   an access method (READ / WRITE / SUBSCRIBE)

 An implicit deny is assumed, if there is no matching rule in the policy.
 Logging may be specified on a per-policy-rule basis as well as a default for the whole authorization policy.

-As a request is evaluated against the configured policy, a READ request for the configuration tree may traverse all of the tree.
+As a request is evaluated against the configured policy, a READ / SUBSCRIBE request for the configuration tree may traverse all of the tree.
 For portions of the tree for which the user has no access no data will be returned.
 A WRITE request which attempts to write to a denied subtree or element will return an error to the caller.

 [gNMI paths](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#222-paths)
 are heirarchical, and rooted at a defined "origin". gNMOpenConfigI may contain paths